jamf/NoMAD/NoMAD/ACTIONS README.md

 |ToolTip| The text to be shown when hovering over the menu item | String | no

 * Note that the Title command set can only have one command
 * If the Title command returns "false" or "true" the text of the title won't be updated.
 Instead a red, in the case of "false", or green dot will be next to the menu item and the title will be the Name of the action set.
+If the Title command returns "yellow" a yellow dot will be shown next to the item.
 * An Action with the Name of "Separator" will become a separator bar in the menu.

 ## Commands